-If this sounds like what you'll want when you finish work then it's a good starting point for what you'll need saved in your super.
+If this sounds like the future you’ve imagined, then it's a good starting point to working out what you'll need from your super.
 If you think you'll want to do more (such as travel overseas every year), you'll need to save more.

-ASFA says to fund a comfortable retirement as a couple you'll need $640,000^ saved in your super.
-For a single person you'll need $545,000.
-TelstraSuper Financial Planning has provided a guide for how much you may need depending on when you want to retire and your annual income needs in the table below.
+According to ASFA, a couple looking for a comfortable retirement will need $690,000^ saved in super and for a single person it’s $595,000.
+How much you’ll need will depend on when you want to retire and your annual income needs, as shown in the table below.

 - single investor purchases a retirement income stream like TelstraSuper RetireAccess® and this is their only taxable income